lorenaacuna/GASTLI/docs/source/installation.rst

 .. warning::

    Mac OS with Apple Silicon processors (M1, M2 and M3) have ARM64 as the native architecture.
 These systems have shown problems when installing a Python package that compiles a fortran backend because Python's default fortran compiler uses Intel architecture.
 One way to recognise this is to try installing GASTLI's with pip (or from source) anfd testing the installation as indicated below.
-If you get a message such as the following, you need to follow the instructions for Apple Silicon in the :doc:`macos_arm64_install` section:
+Users that get a message such as the following need to follow the instructions for Apple Silicon in the :doc:`macos_arm64_install` section:

    .. code-block:: python

     Traceback (most recent call last):
     File "<stdin>", line 1, in <module>
     ImportError: dlopen(/Users/acuna/anaconda3/envs/GASTLI_norosetta/lib/python3.10/site-packages/gastli/dimensions.cpython-310-darwin.so, 0x0002): symbol not found in flat namespace (_f2pyinitdimensions_)

 Installation of GASTLI's Python package